Best FFP Scope: Top First Focal Plane Scopes

 Leupold is one of those names in the optics world that almost every shooter knows and respects.
 The company makes excellent products and the Mark 5HD FFP is no exception.

 This FFP scope gives shooters top-quality materials, build quality, and premium features at a fair price.
+The Leupold Mark 5HD, like countless other Leupold products, is renowned for its great glass, which enhances the overall performance and hunting experience.

 Compact, high quality, & easy-to-use